centau/vide/docs/api/reactivity-utility.md

 ## batch()

-Runs a given function where any source updates made within the function do not trigger effects until after the function finishes running.
+Runs a function where any source updates made within the function do not trigger effects until after the function ends.

 - **Type**